 The GI Cancer Institute Innovation Grant was created to support new research into GI cancer treatments.
-It is largely supported through the Gutsy Challenge and community fundraising, along with the Spencer Gibson Foundation and His Hon.
-Alan Bishop Fund.
-Thanks to the incredible dedication of this community, over $1.2 million in Innovation Grants have been awarded to new research since 2015.
+It is largely supported through the Gutsy Challenge and community fundraising.
+Thanks to the incredible dedication of our community, over $1.7 million in Innovation Grants have been awarded to new research since 2015.

 The Innovation Grant enables researchers to conduct small scale ‘pilot studies’ which are the only way to test promising treatments before moving on to a larger trial.
 It also supports cutting-edge translational research that utilises data generated from clinical trials, together with the biological specimens collected from the patients who participate, to test new hypotheses that can lead to improvements in care.

 Grant funding to conduct clinical trials is extremely competitive which is why community support for research is so important.

 “The Innovation Grant has been developed to help us conduct more research to improve survival rates, quality of life, and ultimately find a cure for the 28,600 Australians diagnosed with a GI cancer every year,” says Dr Lorraine Chantrill, Chair of the GI Cancer Institute.

 2021: ActDNA, a translational substudy of the ASCOLT trial, Colorectal Cancer

 Led by Professor Eva Segelov, this substudy is investigating if circulating tumour DNA (ctDNA) can be used as a marker to indicate a patient’s prognosis or predict the risk of disease recurrence post-resective (tumour removal) surgery.